VirusHQ/amdmemtweak_installer/README.md

 Use this to install the Vega Tweak Tool that helps one change the bios timings for better performance for vega gpus.

-To install the tweak tool on ethos , run : source <(curl -s URL_HERE )
+To install the tweak tool on ethos , run : source <(curl -s https://raw.githubusercontent.com/VirusHQ/amdmemtweak_installer/master/install.txt)